Understanding Computer Vision And Its Applications

 Recent advances in the computer vision process and methodology have created a significant market opportunity for those enterprises wanting to embrace this technology.
 In addition, social media discussions have indicated a constant increase in the appeal of using computer vision across different industries since 2019.
 However, there are inherent challenges associated with computer vision technology that varies from computational data discrepancies to digital data privacy issues.

-In essence, computer vision projects translate digital visual content into detailed, informative descriptions to construct multi-dimensional data.
+In essence, computer vision projects translate digital visual data into detailed, informative descriptions to construct multi-dimensional data.
 This constructed or assembled data is then transformed into a computer-readable language to aid complicated computer-modeled decision-making.
-The main objective of this branch of artificial intelligence is to “instruct” devices to collect information from pixels correctly.
+The main objective of this branch of AI is to “instruct” devices to collect information from pixels correctly.

 As computer vision vendors strive to differentiate their offerings, they scrutinize emerging technologies to build superior capabilities that enhance relevant service delivery and promote a positive end-user experience.

-As previously stated, computer vision is a subset of deep learning and artificial intelligence where we humans “teach” computer systems to notice and interpret the world around them and us.
+As previously stated, computer vision is a subset of deep learning and AI where we humans “teach” computer systems to notice and interpret the visual world around them and us.
 While our visual capabilities develop naturally over time, assisting and supporting machines to decode and comprehend their surroundings via vision remains a predominantly unresolved challenge.

 Unfortunately, the complexity of the human visual system and its dynamic interaction with the environment, make machine computer vision a very challenging project to realize.